yandex-cloud/docs/en/network-load-balancer/operations/listener-add.md

 - {{ TF }}

-   1. Open the {{ TF }} configuration file and add the `listener` section to the internal network load balancer description.
+   1. Open the {{ TF }} configuration file and add the `listener` section to the internal network load balancer's description.

       {% cut "Example of adding a listener to an internal network load balancer using {{ TF }}" %}